AmirMotefaker/my-Python-Projects/Web Scraping/README.md

 ### Why is Python a popular programming language for Web Scraping?
 - Python seems to be in fashion these days!
 It is the most popular language for web scraping as it can handle most of the processes easily.
 It also has a variety of libraries that were created specifically for Web Scraping.
 Scrapy is a very popular open-source web crawling framework that is written in Python.
 It is ideal for web scraping as well as extracting data using APIs.
 Beautiful soup is another Python library that is highly suitable for Web Scraping.
 It creates a parse tree that can be used to extract data from HTML on a website.
 Beautiful soup also has multiple features for navigation, searching, and modifying these parse trees.

+### What is Web Scraping used for?

+- 1. Price Monitoring
+Web Scraping can be used by companies to scrap the product data for their products and competing products as well to see how it impacts their pricing strategies.
+Companies can use this data to fix the optimal pricing for their products so that they can obtain maximum revenue.

+- 2. Market Research
+Web scraping can be used for market research by companies.
+High-quality web scraped data obtained in large volumes can be very helpful for companies in analyzing consumer trends and understanding which direction the company should move in the future.

+- 3. News Monitoring
+Web scraping news sites can provide detailed reports on the current news to a company.
+This is even more essential for companies that are frequently in the news or that depend on daily news for their day-to-day functioning.
+After all, news reports can make or break a company in a single day!

+- 4. Sentiment Analysis
+If companies want to understand the general sentiment for their products among their consumers, then Sentiment Analysis is a must.
+Companies can use web scraping to collect data from social media websites such as Facebook and Twitter as to what the general sentiment about their products is.
+This will help them in creating products that people desire and moving ahead of their competition.

+- 5. Email Marketing
+Companies can also use Web scraping for email marketing.
+They can collect Email ID’s from various sites using web scraping and then send bulk promotional and marketing Emails to all the people owning these Email ID’s.